Find answers to frequently asked questions about the Peabody Institute admissions process.

 What is the relationship between Peabody Conservatory and the Johns Hopkins University?

-The Peabody Institute is a school of The Johns Hopkins University.
-As a school of The Johns Hopkins University, Peabody students are JHU students and have access to most of the opportunities and activities available to students at the School of Arts and Sciences.
+The Peabody Institute is a division of The Johns Hopkins University.
+As such, Peabody students are JHU students and have access to most of the opportunities, resources, and activities available to students at JHU.
 A Peabody degree is simultaneously a Johns Hopkins University degree, and carries with it the same assumption of excellence as any other JHU degree—plus the musical credentials of a Peabody Conservatory degree.

 Is there enough space in the dormitories?